-Section 524(e) makes this point explicit.
-It states that, "[e]xcept as provided in subsection (a)(3) of this section," which deals with certain community-property debts, "discharge of a debt of the debtor does not affect the liability of any other entity on, or the property of any other entity for, such debt."
+Section 524(e) makes clear that such discharges are personal to the debtor itself.
+The "discharge of a debt of the debtor does not affect the liability of any other entity on, or the property of any other entity for, such debt."
 11 U.S.C. § 524(e).